amjad-haider/amjad-haider/README.md

 - 💬 Ask me about **Python, C++ and Javascript**

+- 👯 I’m looking to collaborate with other developers

 - 📫 How to reach me **amjadckhaid@gmail.com**

 <h3 align="left">Connect with me:</h3>